Creature Controller

 First off, grab the source from GitHub.

 Inside the source there are two distinct projects.
 One is called controller, which is the Linux software itself, and one is called firmware.
-This is what runs on the Pi Pico 2040.
+This is what runs on the Creature Controller hardware.

 The controller software complies down to a normal Linux binary, and the firmware compiles down to a uf2 file, as is typical on all Pi Pico projects.